 You can search company formations on Google for an off the shelf version or get an accountant to do it.
 From experience, you’re better off paying an accountant.

 There are all sorts of stuff such as Memorandum and Articles of Association that needs to be set up properly.
-A decent accountant will charge you around £150 for this service.

-It’s also less hassle and leaves you more time to spend on the money-making stuff.
+Using an accountant is less hassle and leaves you more time to spend on the money-making stuff.

 #3 Register to pay taxes.